Message: A graphic file cannot be found.

 If you know that the graphic file in question is saved on the computer that you are currently using, you can do the following.

-- Click the Yes button to open the Browse for Missing File dialog and direct the program to the file's location.
+- Click the Choose Folder button to open the Browse For New Folder For Missing File dialog and direct the program to the file's location.

 In this dialog, browse to the location of the graphic file on your computer, select it, and click OK.